-Divi and Elementor are two of the top page builder plugins out there, so I don’t think you’ll necessarily go wrong with either.
+Divi and Elementor are two of the top WordPress website builder plugins out there, so I don’t think you’ll necessarily go wrong with either.

 - Play around with each plugin.
 You can try the free version of Elementor at WordPress.org and Divi has a public demo site where you can play around with the editor.

-Also, here’s a comparison table of all the similarities and differences detailed in this review:
+Also, here’s a comparison table of all the similarities and differences detailed in this article:

 |Detailed style options||A bigger third-party marketplace||Comes in both a theme and a plugin version|